 When a City Dared to Dream: How the 2012 Summer Olympics Could've Been in Cincinnati

-- A London 2012 Olympic pin lies in the foreground while the skyline of Cincinnati, Ohio shines in the background.
-Had things panned out differently, maybe the Queen City's skyline would've been on that pin instead of London's.
+A London 2012 Olympic pin lies in the foreground while the skyline of Cincinnati, Ohio shines in the background.
+Had things panned out differently—it could’ve been the Queen City's skyline on that pin instead of London's.

 Tomorrow the Games of the XXX Olympiad will officially open in London, Englad.
 This will be the UK capital's third time hosting the modern Olympic Games.
 Athletes, media and spectators from all across the globe will converge on the historic city, but many don't know that all of this could've happened in Cincinnati.

-It seems odd comparing a Midwestern American city to one with the stature of London, however there was once an official push to make Cincinnati the world stage for this summer's Olympic games.
-While it may have been a long shot and was sometimes easily dismissed, Cincinnati's bid was real and did eventually help Cincinnati land on the world stage.
+It seems odd comparing a Midwestern American city to one with the global stature of London, but there was once an official push to place Cincinnati on the world stage for this summer's games.
+While it may have been a long shot and was sometimes easily dismissed, the Queen City’s bid was real and did eventually help Cincinnati land a different marquee event.

-Vehr, a Cincinnati native, was an Account executive and P.R. guy who had been climbing the political ladder.
-His political career culminated in 1996 after his final stint as a Republican on Cincinnati's City Council.
-Vehr resigned to lead Cincinnati 2012, his non-profit organization devoted to brining the Olympics to Cincinnati.
+His political career culminated in 1996 after his final stint as a Republican on Cincinnati's City Council when he resigned to lead Cincinnati 2012—his non-profit organization devoted to brining the Olympics to Cincinnati.

 “I think the single biggest challenge is convincing people it's OK to believe that it's possible.
 I sense that deep-down people want to believe this is doable."

 Vehr had given himself a lofty goal and set out to achieve it.
-His enthusiasm and persistence shown through in nearly every interview he gave with the papers, even former political opponents praised his mission.
-Often indicative of Cincinnati, many scoffed at the idea and easily dismissed it, but Vehr was not deterred and continued to dream big.
+Looking back, his enthusiasm and persistence show through in nearly every interview he gave with the papers, and even former political opponents praised his mission.
+Often indicative of Cincinnati, however, many scoffed at the idea and easily dismissed it, but Vehr was determined and continued to dream big.
 By the time the bid was due to the United States Olympic Committee (USOC), Cincinnati 2012 had raised $5.3 Million.
-Vehr's vision to make Cincinnati an Olympic host city was bold, but despite some short comings - the Queen City held many advantages.
+Vehr's vision to make Cincinnati an Olympic host city was bold, but despite some shortcomings—the Queen City did boast several advantages.

-Before you can start thinking of Cincinnati as an Olympic host, you need to rethink how you view Cincinnati.
-The games wouldn't have taken place in just Cincinnati, but across the region.
-While the majority of the events would've been in the greater metro area; plans called for the use of Columbus' then brand new Nationwide and Value City Arena's, both of which seat over 18,000 spectators.
+Before you can start thinking of Cincinnati as an Olympic host, however, you need to rethink how you define “Greater-Cincinnati.”
+The games wouldn't have taken place just with Queen City, but across the region.
+While the majority of the events would've been in the metro area; plans called for the use of Columbus' then brand new Nationwide and Value City Arena's, both of which sat over 18,000 spectators.
 Dayton would've seen events and even Cleveland would've been utilized for sailing on Lake Eerie and early rounds of baseball (which is no longer an Olympic sport).
-In nearby Kentucky, Lexington and Louisville would've been tapped for preliminary rounds of basketball and equestrian events.
+In nearby Kentucky—Lexington and Louisville would've been tapped for preliminary rounds of basketball, boxing, and equestrian events.

-At the heart of it all would be the Queen City.
-A domed Nippert Stadium on UC's campus would've hosted a variety of events including the medal rounds of basketball.
-Downtown boasted Paul Brown Stadium, US Bank Arena and would soon have Great American Ballpark.
-Xavier's Cintas Center, UC's other facilities and even the Cincinnati Gardens would also play a role.
-Sawyer Point would be transformed into a massive beach volleyball complex, Kings Island Amusement Park was tapped to host events, the ATP Tennis Court in Mason was rapidly expanding, the convention center would've became the hub for all the media and even local high schools would host smaller events.
-Cincinnati was missing a stadium large enough to be the main Olympic arena and plans called for a new 80,000 seat arena to be built west of Paul Brown Stadium in a proposed Olympic park.
-After the games, most of the seating would be removed and the stadium would be transformed into a 15,000 seat arena that could potentially host a Major League Soccer franchise in the future.
+At the heart of it all would’ve been Cincinnati, though.
+A freshly-domed Nippert Stadium and several other venues on UC's campus would've been complemented by downtown’s US Bank Arena and both of the soon-to-be completed Paul Brown Stadium and Great American Ballpark.
+Xavier University’s Cintas Center, the historic Cincinnati Gardens, and even Northern Kentucky Unviersity would also be called upon.
+Sawyer Point would be transformed into a massive beach volleyball complex and Kings Island Amusement Park was mentioned as a potential event ground near the rapidly expanding ATP tennis stadium in Mason.
+While the downtown convention center would serve as a media hub, Cincinnati was missing a stadium large enough to be the main Olympic stadium.
+Plans called for a new 80,000 seat arena to be built west of Paul Brown Stadium in a proposed Olympic park.
+After the games, most of that seating would be removed and the stadium would be transformed into a 15,000 seat arena that could potentially host a future Major League Soccer franchise..

-- Map of proposed and existing venues throughout the region that would've hosted Olympic events.
-Image credit: Cincinnati Enquirer
+Map of proposed and existing venues throughout the region that would've hosted Olympic events.
+Image credit: Cincinnati Enquirer/Newspapers.com

-Other challenges that plagued Cincinnati's bid were concern over enough hotel facilities, government funding support and political issues.
-One of those potential political hinderances was "Issue 3."
-Passed by voters in Cincinnati in 1993, the amendment to the city's charter prohibited the city from extending legal protection to homosexuals.
+Other challenges facing Cincinnati's bid were concerns over enough hotel facilities, government funding support, and political issues.
+One of those potential hinderances was "Issue 3."
+Passed by voters in 1993, the amendment to the city's charter prohibited the city from extending legal protections to homosexuals.
 One of the amendments main pushers was local attorney Chris Finney.
 Perhaps best known for having his recent anti-passenger rail charter amendments defeated at the ballot box twice in the past four years, Finney penned the ballot language of Issue 3 and would later come out as a vocal opponent of the Olympic bid.
 Finney's group, the Coalition Opposed to Additional Spending and Taxes (COAST) would raise concerns over taxpayer risk to hosting the games.
-Even after Cincinnati submitted a formal bid, the outbreak of the 2001 Riots caused critics to question the city's image in the face of international scrutiny.
+Even after Cincinnati submitted a formal bid, the outbreak of civil unrest in 2001 further caused critics to question the city's image in the face of international scrutiny.

-- Cincinnati Police lined up on Race St. during the 2001 Race Riots.
-While waiting to hear back on its Olympic Bid status, many believed the riots would negatively affect Cincinnati's chances.
-Image Credit: Ryan Thomas
+Cincinnati Police lined up on Race St. during the 2001 civil unrest that followed the shooting of the unarmed Timothy Thomas.
+While waiting to hear back on its Olympic Bid status, many believed that what the media described as “riots” would negatively affect Cincinnati's chances.
+Image Credit: Ryan Thomas.

 Despite the skepticism and criticism, Vehr held to his dream.
 On December 14, 2000, Cincinnati 2012 mailed their 806 page application to the USOC in Colorado Springs.
-Cincinnati joined the cities of Houston, D.C./Baltimore, Dallas, San Francisco, Los Angeles, New York City and Tampa/Orlando in submitting bids.
-Out of the 8 contestants, only one would eventually be selected as the USOC's recommendation to the International Olympic Committee (IOC) for the 2012 summer games.
-Even with the the riots making international headlines that following Spring, Vehr believed Cincinnati still had a fighting chance.
+Cincinnati joined the cities of Houston, D.C./Baltimore, Dallas, San Francisco, Los Angeles, New York City, and Tampa/Orlando in submitting bids.
+Out of the eight contestants, only one would eventually be selected as the USOC's recommendation to the International Olympic Committee (IOC) for the 2012 summer games.
+Even with the “riots” making international headlines that following Spring, Vehr believed Cincinnati still had a fighting chance.

 The USOC paid a visit to the region to evaluate Cincinnati in the Summer of 2001.
 After four days of touring the area, the USOC's visit ended in an event hosted by Ohio Governor Bob Taft.
 Charlie Moore, chairman of the USOC's 2012 task force spoke highly of Cincinnati.
-He praised the fiscal plan for the games, how Cincinnati was dealing with fallout from the riots, its ambitious plan of "The Banks" neighborhood, corporate sponsorship and the theme of "Cincinnati: America At its Best."
+He praised the fiscal plan for the games, how Cincinnati was dealing with fallout from civil unrest, its ambitious plan of "The Banks" neighborhood, corporate sponsorship, and the proposed theme of "Cincinnati: America At its Best."

 “We wouldn’t be here if we didn’t think this was a legitimate bid.
 We respect it and are impressed by it.
 We've got a wonderful feeling about the commitment to host the Olympics here."